ztcnrh/python-challenge/README.md

 # Python-PyBank-and-PyPoll
-Penn Data Boot Camp Assignment 3 - Python scripting to analyze financial records of a company and to analyze a set of poll data.
+Penn Data Boot Camp Assignment 3 - Python scripting to analyze financial records of a company, a set of poll data, and plus bonus problems.